sherrisherry/IMDb-Movie-Analysis/README.md

       Commands and codes I used to process the original data files.
 It may be helpful when you want to process files.
       I used Windows PowerShell commands and R codes.
 	4. tts.txt
 	  The regular expression for extracing movie records from datasets.
-I used it to reduce
+I used it to reduce "title.crew.tsv.gz".
 	5. Data\names.zip
 	  A processed "name.basics.tsv.gz" file.
 It contains people who is supposed to be alive and below 79 years old.
 	  People whose birth year is unknown were also excluded.
 Let me know if you think we missed important people.